WormBase/wormcells-viz/README.md

 #### Docker

-The repository contains a docker-compose file that can be used to easily deploy the api and the web application.
+The repository contains a `docker-compose.yml` file that can be used to easily deploy the api and the web application.
 Before running docker-compose, modify the *_FILE_PATH variables in the .env file in the root folder of the project to point to the three .h5ad files generated for the dataset.
-You can change the port used by the web application through the variable WEB_APP_PORT.
+You can also change the port used by the web application and the api through the variable WEB_APP_PORT.

 To start the stack, run the following command:

         $ docker-compose up -d

+To run multiple instances of the application through docker on the same machine, clone the project multiple times in separate folders, set different ports for the api and the web app of each instance, and run each of them with `docker-compose up`.

 #### Manual installation